John Wayne in Utah

 Snow Canyon in Utah was the principal location for John Wayne's "The Conqueror".

-For five weeks in St. George, RKO had rented the private residence from Wendell and Betty Motter for Wayne.
+For five weeks in St. George, RKO had rented the private residence from Wendell and Betty Motter for John Wayne.
 Ten shooting sites were chosen.
 Advance road crews built a road into the principal location of Snow Canyon.
 Five years after the filming, 7,400 acres were created as a State Park.
 Utah State Route 18 travels through Dammeron Valley.
 To get to the park, located in the Red Cliffs Desert Reserve, turn onto Snow Valley Drive.

 Several scenes of John Wayne's "The Conqueror" wer shot near Harrisburg, Utah.